the13fools/lets-get-lost/pages/circus.md

 To do this, we will have to venture forth to the land of computer graphics.
 In particular, we will be making use of a library called [three.js](http://threejs.org/), which is a wrapper for a technology called WebGL, which is a port of a storied technology called [OpenGL](https://open.gl/drawing).

-Going down this road will allow us to create interactive 3D environments directly in the browser - which for better or worse will probably end up being one of the most culturally impactful technologies of this decade (just look at infrastructure levels of investment going into [VR](https://www.oculus.com/) and [AR](http://www.magicleap.com/#/home)).
+Going down this road will allow us to create interactive 3D environments directly in the browser - which for better or worse will probably end up being one of the most culturally impactful technologies of this decade (just look at the infrastructure levels of investment going into [VR](https://www.oculus.com/) and [AR](http://www.magicleap.com/#/home)).

 All this to say that we might just be able to draw a leaf pretty soon!